-For Ptolemaic Egypt, the fundamental hypothesized linkage involves the societal responses to sudden pronounced changes in hydrological cycle wrought by the widespread northern hemispheric cooling that can follow major explosive volcanic eruptions, and which can act (as noted above) to diminish net precipitation by reducing evaporation, as well as reducing the meridional (north-south) temperature contrast that controls the intensity of the African monsoon, alongside other regional factors.
-When this leads to a "failure" of the agriculturally critical Nile summer flood, a range of societal impacts may occur.
-These most obviously include agricultural and economic impacts (as can be seen in many periods of Egyptian history (e.g., Hassan, 1997a,b; Mikhail, 2015)), with reduced food security for families who may also have been less able to meet state taxation demands, potentially necessitating the sale of their hereditary lands and prompting migration from rural areas to larger urban areas in search of food (Manning, 2003; Manning et al., 2017).
+Here, the fundamental linkage involves the societal response to sudden hydroclimatic shocks wrought by the widespread northern hemispheric cooling that can follow major explosive volcanic eruptions and

+- 120 which can act (as noted above) to reduce the meridional (north-south) temperature contrast that drives the African monsoon.
+When this leads to a "failure" of the agriculturally critical Nile summer flood, a range of societal impacts can be expected, most obviously agricultural and economic, with reduced food security for families who may also have been less able to meet state taxation demands, potentially necessitating the sale of their hereditary lands and prompting migration from rural areas to larger urban areas in search - 125 of food (Manning, 2003; Manning et al., 2017).
 This would likely compound the psychological, religious and, ultimately, political significance of a "failed" Nile flood, with such an event being widely feared among the general populace and with the potential to be interpreted (and propagandized) as a reflection of divine displeasure at the Pharoah (Ludlow and Manning, 2021; Ludlow et al., 2022).
-In the context of the Ptolemaic period when parts of the populace, including at least some of the older native Egyptian elites and priesthood, were likely resentful of Greek rule and the taxation and other advantages given to those of Greek backgrounds (McGing, 1997; Ludlow et al., 2022), a Nile failure may have held additional political potency, offering further pathways by which volcanically induced hydroclimatic variability might motivate revolt onset.
+In the context of a period when parts of the populace, including at least some of the older native Egyptian elites and - 130 priesthood, were likely resentful of Greek rule and the taxation and other advantages given to those of Greek backgrounds (McGing, 1997; Ludlow et al., 2022), a Nile failure may have held additional political potency, helping to explain the repeated link between ice-core-based eruption dates and major revolt onset.